 MEMORANDUM FOR

 FROM:

-SUBJECT: Key Support Liaison (KSL) Appointment
+SUBJECT: Key Support Liaison (KSL) Appointment Letter

-You have been appointed as a Key Support Liaison for 2.
-As a KSL representing our unit, you will be required to: Complete five (5) modules of Key Support Liaison Ir the Military and Family Readiness Center (M&FRC).
-Volunteers who complete the training virtually are retraining (1 hr) at the M&FRC covering installation spc.
-If Initial Training was completed at a previous installationing (1 hr) is required.
-Attend continuing education opportunities to remain on and off the installation, and relevant to the Comm (CKSP).
-Complete Annual Training on Suicide Awareness ar Response (SAPR).
-All trainings are provided/coordinated by the Military and nitial Training virtually or in person at equired to complete an Immersion ecific information. ation, only completion of Immersion current on local resources and trends nander's Key Support Program
+1. You have been appointed as a Key Support Liaison for the \

+- 2. As a KSL representing our unit, you will be required to: - a.
+Complete five (5) modules of Key Support Liaison Initial Training virtually or in person at the Military and Family Readiness Center (M&FRC). - b.
+Volunteers who complete the training virtually are required to complete an Immersion training (1 hr) at the M&FRC covering installation specific information. - c.
+If Initial Training was completed at a previous installation, only completion of Immersion Training (1 hr) is required. - d.
+Attend continuing education opportunities to remain current on local resources and trends on and off the installation, and relevant to the Commander's Key Support Program (CKSP). - e.
+Complete Annual Training on Suicide Awareness and Sexual Assault Prevention and Response (SAPR). - 3.
+All trainings are provided/coordinated by the M&FRC.

-FIRS Duty T M. LAST, Rank, USAF Title
+FIRST M. LAST, Rank, USAF Duty Title

 1st Ind,

-I,, accept appointment as volunteer.
-The above-named KSL agrees to protect pers adhere to the Privacy Act of 1974 and exercise Operation onally identifiable information (PII),
+I, \\\\\\, accept appointment as \\\\\\KSL volunteer.
+The above-named KSL agrees to safeguard all Personally Identifiable Information (PII) and Controlled Unclassified Information (CUI), comply with the Privacy Act of 1974, DoDI 5200.48 and exercise Operations Security standards at all times.

-Key Support Liaison Signature Date
+Key Support Liaison Signature

-Cc: CCF/Chief/Superintendent

-The above-named KSL completed Initial Key Support Lia ison and Immersion Training.

-M&FRC Staff Signature Date